dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 If you want to run a branch of DSP-API/DSP-APP, or to modify them yourself, you need to

  - install the dependencies (XCode command line tools, Docker, sbt, Java, Angular, node, yarn)
- - keep the dependencies up to date (they might also change over time)
+ - keep the dependencies up to date (keep in mind that dependencies might be replaced over time)
  - clone the repositories from GitHub
  - keep them up to date with `git pull`
  - execute commands from within the repositories (`make` for DSP-API, `angular` for DSP-APP)